 - 2 or 3 small Roma tomatoes

-- 4-5 slices fried Spam (the original recipe calls for bacon, but I prefer bacon all by itself)
+- 4 to 5 slices fried Spam (the original recipe calls for bacon, but I prefer bacon all by itself)

-- Spread olive oil base on pizza crust
+- Spread olive oil base on the pizza crust.

-- Spread cut/crumbled tomatoes, Spam, black pudding, pineapple, and goat cheese over pizza
+- Spread cut/crumbled tomatoes, Spam, black pudding, pineapple, and goat cheese over the pizza.

-- Cook as told to on pizza crust instructions
+- Cook as told on pizza crust instructions.

 Further Reading and References